 Record Type

-A CAA record specifies which Certificate Authorities (CAs) are authorized to issue certificates for a domain.
-This prevents other CAs from issuing SSL/TLS certificates for the domain name, which helps prevent incorrect certificate issuance and improves website security.
+CAA records let domain owners specify which certificate authorities (CAs) may issue SSL/TLS certificates for their domain.
+This prevents unauthorized third parties from obtaining certificates for the domain from other CAs, avoids incorrect certificate issuance, and improves website security.

 Select CAA from the drop-down list.